Azure/blackbelt-aks-hackfest/labs/day1-labs/06-monitoring-k8s.md

     ![](img/8-grafanadatasource.JPG)

 3. Validate Prometheus Data Source
-    * Once you have filled in the values similar to the screenshot above, click the **Add** button and ensure no errors come back.
+    * Once you have filled in the values similar to the screenshot above, click the **Save & Test** button and ensure no errors come back.

 4. Add K8s Monitoring Dashboard to Grafana
     * After the datasource has been added, it is now time to add a dashboard.
 Grafana dashboards can be shared on Grafana.com.
 Go to manage dashboards via the menu in the top left and click on Import.